 The Council undertook sampling of both discharges from industrial sites and the water quality in the receiving Tawhiti Stream catchment.
 The locations of these sites are shown in Figure 1.

 The programme specified that the discharges from the meat processing plant, rendering plant, and trout hatchery were to be monitored, together with four sites in the Tawhiti receiving waters.
-The samples were analysed for those parameters that are listed in Table 2.

 1.3.5 Fish survey